How much is the holding fee?

 The deposit is equivalent to one months rent.
-This is payable with the agency fee (see above) after you have viewed a property that you wish to take for the next academic year.
+This is payable within 10 days of the Tenancy being signed.
 The deposit is registered in a government-approved scheme such as My Deposits or The Deposit Protection Service.
 You will receive your deposit back at the end of your tenancy if you leave the property in a clean and undamaged condition.

 Is my deposit fully protected?

 Yes, this is a legal requirement.
 There are three main schemes- My Deposits, The Deposit Protection Service and The Tenancy Deposit Scheme.
 Abode ensures that the deposit is registered into one of these government-approved schemes.
 Please note that it is important to retain paperwork and keep any certificates or information that you have acquired as you may need this at the end of your tenancy.